IlhamSetiaji/go-sso/README.md

 go run ./cmd/migration/main.go
 ```

-Make sure you fill the required credentials
+Make sure you fill the required credentials and fill your app name on auth0.go
 ## Demo

 You could test the SSO using two methods.
 The first one use JWT and make this repo as Authentication Server.
 The second one use Auth0 as Third-party Authentication Server.